TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/current_sense/sdfm_nc_examples.md

 \note This is different from the single PRU nine-channel mode described above.
 Load-share mode provides additional capabilities and performance benefits by utilizing multiple PRU cores.

-\note Channels 6 to 8 Fast Detect is not mapped with any ICSS PWM trip zone block.
-This is a hardware limitation.
-A software-based solution can be used as described in \ref OC_FD_TRIP.
+\note **Fast Detect Hardware Limitation:** Channels 6-8 Fast Detect errors cannot trigger ICSS PWM trip zone blocks due to hardware constraints.
+For applications requiring trip generation from these channels, refer to the software-based workaround described in \ref OC_FD_TRIP.

 1. **Continuous Mode Example**
         - Continuous Normal Current sampling.
         - Nine channels with load share mode.
+        - **Common IRQ mode enabled:** Each PRU core uses one shared interrupt handler for its channels (RTU-PRU: Ch0-2, PRU: Ch3-5, TX-PRU: Ch6-8).
         - ICSS PWM trip-based Fast Detect for channels 0 to 5.
         - ICSS PWM trip-based Over Current detection for all nine channels.
                 - **Note:** Over Current OSR should be equal to Normal Current OSR.

-        - Each channel has an individual interrupt.
-                - **Note:** Due to the unavailability of host interrupts, only the Channel 0 interrupt is configured for the TX PRU (Channels 6 to 8) in the application.
+\note **IRQ Configuration Options:** The SDK provides two interrupt handler configurations for continuous mode examples:
+- **Common IRQ (Load Share Mode):** The nine-channel load share example uses common IRQ mode where each PRU core has one shared interrupt handler for its three channels.
+This reduces interrupt overhead and is recommended for multi-channel applications.
+- **Individual IRQ (Three Channel Mode):** The three-channel continuous mode example uses individual IRQ handlers where each channel has its own dedicated interrupt handler.
+This provides independent per-channel interrupt handling.

+Users can choose the configuration that best suits their application:
+- For nine channels with single PRU: Reference the load share example and implement common IRQ for all nine channels by grouping them appropriately
+- For load share mode with fewer channels or higher OSR: Disable `SDFM_LOAD_SHARE_COMMON_IRQ_ENABLE` macro in app_sdfm.c to use individual IRQ configuration for each channel

 # Important files and directory structure